buildspace/buildspace-projects/JS_DAO/en/Section_3/Lesson_4_Let_Users_Vote_On_Proposals.md

 **1) We’re creating a proposal that allows the treasury to mint 420,000 new token.** You can see we do a `"mint"` in the code.

 Maybe the treasury is running low and we want more tokens to award members.
 Remember, earlier we gave our voting contract the ability to mint new token — so this works!
 It’s a democratic treasury.
-If you members think this is proposal is stupid and vote “NO”, this simply won’t pass!
+If your members think this proposal is stupid and vote “NO”, this simply won’t pass!

 **2) We’re creating a proposal that transfer 6,900 token to our wallet from the treasury.** You can see we do a `"transfer"` in the code.